-Mr Hallab was appointed to the board after the end of the financial year and therefore he has not been included for the purposes of the disclosures relating to the Key Management Personnel or the Remuneration Report.
+Mr Stone resigned from the Board before the end of financial year and therefore he has not been included for the purpose of the disclosure relating to the key management personnel.
+However, Mr Stone has been included in the remuneration report.